X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Conclusions

 \begin{enumerate}

-\item We found that IGR J17091-3624 is the only LMXB which showed regular, repetitive and structured variability in the intensity pattern similar to the $\rho$-type variability seen in GRS 1915+105.
-Various parameters like burst profile, rise and decay profile, peak-to-minimum flux ratio, harmonics of mHz QPOs, 8$-$10 Hz QPOs and PDS show remarkable similarity.
+\item We find that IGR J17091$-$3624 is the only known transient LMXB, which shows regular, repetitive and structured variability in the intensity pattern similar to the $\rho$-type variability seen from GRS 1915+105.
+Various parameters like burst frequency evolution, burst structure profile, rise and decay profile, peak-to-minimum flux ratio, harmonics of mHz characteristic pulsations and PDS characteristics show remarkable similarity.
+The entry to the $\rho$-type variability in IGR J17091$-$3624 is from the SIMS via intermediate variability state which show $\sim$ 11-14 mHz coherent pulsations with the presence of weak red noise/type-A QPO, while the exit from the $\rho$-type variability is through the soft state with several broad Lorentzian noise components and QPO-like feature at $\sim$ 3 Hz (similar to the $\kappa$/$\lambda$ class; see Table 1).
+GRS 1915+105 also was in the SIMS prior to $\rho$ class on 26 May, 1997 and showed a transition from the $\rho$ class to the $\kappa$ class on 18 June, 1997 \citep{b49}.
+However, significant differences in hardness ratio as well as variance spectra are also observed.

-\item Several evidences like observation of variability, HID, PDS, power-law dominating spectra etc. provide some indications that the central compact object in IGR J17091-3624 may be a black hole.
-The detection of type-B and type-C QPOs along with $\rho$ class activiity (as seen in GRS 1915+105 which is a black hole) is consistent with the black hole identification of the source.
+\item Several evidences like power-law dominated spectra, the detection of type-B and type-C QPOs, break in PDS continuum along with $\rho$ class activity (as seen in GRS 1915+105 which is a BHXB) are consistent with the black hole identification of the source.

-\item The source showed increase in flux while transiting from hard state to the HIMS.
-Later a transition from a typical irregular variability state, seen commonly in most of the BHXBs to the regular, repetitive large variability state, seen only in GRS 1915+105 (`$\rho$'-type variability).
-However, X-ray bursts occur in a state which is spectrally harder than that found in GRS 1915+105.
-Central black hole mass, its distance, absorption column density etc. may be important to explain the observed hardness ratio but at present we do not know exact answer.
-It is a topic for future investigations if these parameters or some unknown parameter/mechanism is responsible for higher hardness ratio during $\rho$ class activity in IGR J17091-3624.
+\item The source shows increase in flux while transiting from the low/hard state/HIMS to the SIMS.
+Later a transition occurs from a typical irregular variability state (SIMS), seen commonly in most of the BHXBs to the regular, repetitive large variability state, seen only in GRS 1915+105 (`$\rho$'-type variability) via an intermediate state.
+However, X-ray bursts during variability state/$\rho$-like class are spectrally harder than that found in GRS 1915+105.
+Central black hole mass, its distance, disk inclination angle, absorption column density etc. may be important to explain the observed hardness ratio but at present we do not know exact answer.
+It is a topic for future investigations if these parameters or some unknown parameter/mechanism is responsible for higher hardness ratio during $\rho$ class activity in IGR J17091$-$3624.

-\item From Table 1 and bottom panel of Fig. 9, it is clear that we detected several QPOs ranging from few mHz to 10 Hz or so.
-Such a large range in variability time-scale observed in this source indicate that the accretion disk which may be coupled with the corona, evolved significantly in this source.
+\item From Table 1, it is clear that we detect several QPOs ranging from few mHz to 10 Hz or so.
+Not only that, there are to and fro transition between the HIMS and the SIMS and the source show evolution of characteristic oscillations in $\rho$-class faster than GRS 1915+105.